 7MP Selfie Camera

-The iPhone 8 has a 7-megapixels front-facing camera also known as a selfie camera.The camera also has a flash - something older iPhone models did not have.
+The selfie camera has a 7-megapixel, front-facing camera.The camera also has a flash - something older iPhone models did not have.

 Portrait mode gives your photos more depth and subjects more focus, giving you much more professional looking photos.
 You also get various lighting effects such as natural lighting, studio lighting, contour lighting and stage lighting.